BritikovKI/SolTG-CAV-2024/README.md

 ## Running SolTG in a VM

-Download the VM [image](https://drive.google.com/file/d/1CuLUldD1-wPW-SGS8xSw5qsAWu7z_7Xz/view?usp=sharing) first.
-Password for the "konst" is "4rfgt5"
+Download the VM [image](https://drive.google.com/file/d/1lJYFp505tUttvF0hOOHRemWAuoJ1-y9c/view?usp=sharing) first.
+Password for the "tester" is "pass"
 When image is ready and running:
 1. Enter `Documents/benchmarks_project`
 2. Execute `solTg -i bench`